slaclab/rogue/docs/src/installing/anaconda.rst

    $ conda install -c tidair-tag -c tidair-packages -c conda-forge rogue

-The above commands will install the latest version of Rogue from the master branch.
-If you want to install the pre-release version of Rogue, run the following:
+The above commands will install the latest version of Rogue from the `main` branch.
+If you want to install the `pre-release` version of Rogue, run the following:

 .. code::